 American football rules are based on the offense successfully or unsuccessfully moving the ball past the 10-yard marker.

-On the sideline, there will be chains and a down marker that looks like this.
+There will be chains and a down marker on the sideline that looks like this.

-Offenses have 4 opportunities (referred to as downs) to move the ball 10 yards.
-If they successfully move the football 10 yards, they will have another 4 chances to move the ball 10 yards.
+Offenses have four opportunities (downs) to move the ball 10 yards.
+If they successfully move the football 10 yards, they will have four chances to move the ball 10 yards.

 If the offense does not move the ball 10 yards in 4 downs, the other team’s offense will come on the field to try to score points.

-For the offense to move the football, they will either run or pass the football.
+For the offense to move the football, they will either run or pass it.

 Running the football is easier, as the quarterback will hand the ball off to another player.
-They will try to gain as many yards as they can before they are tackled.
+They will try to gain as many yards as possible before they are tackled.

 The other option is to pass the football.
 This means the quarterback will throw the football through the air to another offensive player.

-Each time a player runs or catches the football, they are trying to score a touchdown.
+Each time a player runs or catches the football, they try to score a touchdown.

 A touchdown in football is worth 6 points.
 Offenses in football will try to score as many touchdowns as possible while they have possession of the football.
 The main goal of football is to score touchdowns.

-To score a touchdown in football, a player on the offense (or defense) must control the football and pass the goal line.
-The goal line is the thick white stripe that is the start of the endzone.
+A player on the offense (or defense) must control the football and pass the goal line to score a touchdown in football.
+The goal line is the thick white stripe at the endzone’s start.

 When an offensive player crosses the goal line, the referee will put his hands in the air to signal a touchdown like this.